stevalmontxy/GOATS/README.md

 ### Implementation
-Once up and running, I plan to run the code on a linux server setup for CI/CD on a cheap laptop I bought.
+Once up and running, I plan to run the code on a linux machine setup for CI/CD on a cheap laptop I bought.